Rak-r/OpenPodCar_V2/README.md

 In order to use specific joystick you might hav to create the `.yaml` config file which can be referenced from (https://github.com/ros2/teleop_twist_joy/tree/humble/config) and the `launch` directory contains the `joy.launch.py` file which launches the `Joy node` and  `teleop_twist_joy_node`.
 **For using any custom joystick, you might need to check which buttons and axis does what**

 I recommend using `https://flathub.org/apps/io.gitlab.jstest_gtk.jstest_gtk`.
-The tool also provide calibertaion for the joystcik which mighht be helpful if deploying on the physical vehicle for teleoperation.
+The tool also provide calibrataion for the joystick which mighht be helpful if deploying on the physical vehicle for teleoperation.

 ## Pod2_navigation